dvelazquez1282/freelance-report/README.md

     [] - Add edition form for Time entity
     [] - Add delete action for Time entity
     [] - Add filter by client for Time entity table
-[] - Authentication
+    [] - Inject the Time api routes from the module in the main module route helper [] - Authentication
     [] - Login page
     [] - Login guard